rei/rei-cedar-docs/docs/components/cta/README.md

   ```
 - Ensure screen readers can find all **Call to Action** buttons on a page by:
   - Always providing an `href` attribute.
 Empty `href` attributes are not considered true links
   - Ensuring that it can be accessed using the keyboard.
-Don't manipulate the default tab index
+Avoid manipulating the default tab index

 <br />